 Shippers have an economic responsibility to pay for the fuel that moves their goods to market.
-Most shippers have varying fuel surcharge schedules handed down by generations of transportation professionals without question.
-Though each schedule may be slightly different, most of them use the DOE’s weekly price as an input to calculate the average cost of fuel.
+Most shippers have varying fuel surcharge schedules handed down from prior teams without questioning why it is used or whether it continues to fit their strategies.
+Though schedules may vary slightly, most of them use the Department of Energy’s weekly price index as an input to calculate reimbursement costs.

-For more than 30 years, the transportation industry has used the DOE Index to calculate fuel reimbursements between shippers and carriers, despite its antiquated beginnings and irrelevance in today’s market.
-Delving into the history of the Index and its use in transportation sheds light on its limitations in today’s supply chain environment and calls shippers to seek more accurate fuel reimbursement solutions.
+If DOE-based surcharge programs are so inaccurate, how have they endured for more than 40 years?
+Its inception is antiquated and when considered in the context of the market at the time, is largely irrelevant under today’s market conditions.
+Delving into the history of the Index and its use in transportation sheds light on its limitations in today’s supply chain environment, leading shippers to seek more accurate fuel reimbursement solutions.

 The regulatory environment during the ICC’s governance created a more stagnant rate environment than is typical in today’s rapidly changing transportation industry.